 -How long should I expect to be there?

-The service will last just over an hour.
+The service will last for about an hour and fifteen minutes.
 Our goal is not to hit a specific time, but to fully worship God and preach the gospel.

 – What Bible should I bring?

 Any translation will do, but our pastor preaches from the ESV Bible.